General Education Advising

 Remember that advisors in the department do NOT advise on the university’s general education requirements.
 For that information, you will need to see someone in the College of Liberal Arts and Sciences Advising Office on the second floor of Zulauf Hall Room 201, or click here for additional information.

 Your degree progress is based on the catalog year that you enrolled at NIU.
 If for some reason you want to change your catalog year, you must go to Registration and Records and they will change it for you.
-The most recent catalog change we have made in the Media Studies Area is to remove the requirement for a capstone course from our curriculum (495 A or B).
-If this is still showing up as a required course for you, go to Registration and Records and have them change your catalog to 2008-09.

-If you want to know about COMS classes, you should speak with a faculty advisor.
+If you want to know about COMS classes, you should speak with an advisor.
 Before making an advising appointment, here are a few things you must do to be prepared for that appointment.
 There are various check-off forms that indicate the courses you should take.
 Some of the information has changed as our curriculum has changed in recent years.
 Here is the most up-to-date information.